allenai/amti/readme.md

            -h, --help  Show this message and exit.

          Commands:
-           xml  Extract XML data from assignments in...
+           tabular  Extract data from BATCH_DIR to OUTPUT_PATH in... xml      Extract XML data from assignments in...

      The `xml` subcommand will extract all the XML data returned by Mechanical Turk into a directory of XML files: